 KCCC is a parent-managed centre whose parents are members.
 The members appoint the Board of Directors of the co-operative.
 The board has a governance role and sets the mission, vision and strategic plan for the centre.
 The board also appoints the General Manager, who is responsible for the management of the centre.

-KCCC is a member-based co-operative, which is a legal entity similar to a company.
-However KCCC is a not-for-profit organisation and its accounts are independently audited and filed annually with the Australian Charities and Not for Profits Commission (ACNC).
+KCCC is a member-based not-for-profit co-operative and its financial accounts are independently audited and filed annually with the Australian Charities and Not for Profits Commission (ACNC).

 - Consists of the Chair, Secretary and Treasurer

 - Has specific responsibilities to the Department of Consumer Affairs (regulator of the Co-Operatives Act)

 - Elected to manage the governance of the board